Culture, Evolution And Perpetual War:

 Bernini’s St Teresa swoons languidly upon a coral-like bed of dreams that floats above the altar of the Sta.
 Maria della Vittoria in Rome.
 Head tilted back invitingly, throat beginning to emerge from a ravishing swirl of polished drapery, Teresa seems about to fall into a perpetual unconsciousness while, poised above her, Cupid thrusts a golden arrow again and yet again deep into her heart…

-A fragile vessel bobs like a sodden cork beneath heavily threatening clouds.
-Some of its passengers are resigned, others near to expiring, and still others are intent on keeping watch, perhaps believing in the imminence (or immanence) of rescue.
+A fragile, hastily improvised raft bobs like a sodden cork beneath heavily, threatening clouds.
+Some of its semi-naked passengers are resigned, others near to expiring, and still others are intent on keeping watch, perhaps believing in the imminence (or immanence) of rescue.
 They have gathered at what they believe to be the front of the raft, near a makeshift mast.
 But they have no rudder to steer by.
 Great blasts of wind impel them in the opposite direction from that which they imagine their rescue might come.
-A dead man, his legs dowsing the surface of the shark filled sea, leads them on their way.
+A dead man, his legs dowsing the surface of the shark filled sea, leads them on their way…

 16: Schizo-Philosophy: The Sirens Beckon